MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Management/Get-Content.md

 ### Example 5: Get the content of an alternate data stream

-This example describes how to use the **Stream** parameter to get the content of an alternate data stream for files stored on a Windows NTFS volume.
+This example describes how to use the **Stream** parameter to get the content of an alternate data stream for files and directories stored on a Windows NTFS volume.
 In this example, the `Set-Content` cmdlet is used to create sample content in a file named `Stream.txt`.

 ```powershell